 Having an emergency evacuation plan is critical during any survival situation.
 If things go bad, having a plan of action can help put you 20 steps ahead of the mindless morons who spent their time watching T.V., instead of planning for the very real threats that are out there.

 Your Evacuation plan should take the following things into account:

 The Most likely Emergency Scenarios:

 Put on your thinking cap!
 Start to list the most likely emergency situations that can take place in your area.
 Hurricanes, Earthquakes, Civil Unrest, War, Riots, Nuclear or Terror Attacks, Etc…

 Stay or Go?

 Meet up place

 When disaster hits, there’s a good chance that your family may not be together.
 Now is the time to decide on a family meeting place.
 Pick a place that’s easy to find, and make sure each member of your family can find it during an emergency.
-This is something you want to know exactly how to get to, so doing some practice drills before disaster hits is essential to your ultimate survival.
+Conducting practice drills before disaster hits is essential to your ultimate survival.

 Have multiple routes out.

 Keep in mind that during a disaster most of the major highways are going to be completely clogged with people trying to get out.
 Plan now, and map out as many different evacuation routes as possible.
 Use something like Google Maps to print out possible evacuation routes, and then laminate the paper so it hold up when you need it.

 Don’t forget to print out vehicle, and walking routes (hiking trails, railroad tracks, side roads etc… should all be considered).

 What items do you need to survive for 72 hours, a week, a month, or even indefinitely?
-Put together a survival / Bug Out Bag of essential items that you’ll need to survive each of the situations you identified as being likely disasters.
+Put together a Survival / Bug Out Bag of essential items that you’ll need to survive each of the situations you identified as being likely threats.

 Your evacuation bag should be designed around your family, your climate, and your health.
-There is no one-size fits all survival bag, so you need to be especially careful when choosing what items you pack, and make sure you customize your bag for your unique needs.
+There is no one-size fits all bag, so you need to be especially careful when choosing what items you pack, and make sure you customize your bag for your unique needs.

 Where will you go?